FoilPHP/Foil/docs/DATA/RETRIEVE-DATA.md

 ## Strict Variables

 As of 0.3 Foil supports `strict_variables` engine option.
-By setting it is possible to trow an exception or a notice when a non-defined variable is used.
+By setting it is possible to throw an exception or a notice when a non-defined variable is used.
 That might be useful for debug because default behavior that silently ignores undefined variables can make hard to find code issues.

 Option supported values are: